Lancair: Introduction

-Neibauer began working on the new design after asking every builder he could find what features they were seeking in a homebuilt design.
+Neibauer began working an all-new design after asking every builder he could find what features they were seeking in a homebuilt design.
 Looking to improve performance with the latest possible features, he selected the new NASA NLF 0215-F airfoil designed by Dan Somers at Langley.
 The NLF, short for "Natural Laminar Flow", is a series of designs that replaced the older GAW series with more forgiving laminar flow characteristics.
 By 1983 the aircraft's basic parameters were fixed, and Neibauer rented a shop in Santa Paula, California and started work on the design.

 Intending to introduce aircraft at Oshkosh in 1984, a minor fuel leak in the wing tanks forced them to miss the show so they could fix the problem.
 A modified version of the prototype, with re-shaped cowling and some changes to the wing profile, emerged as the Lancer 200 in December 1984.
 Equipped with a 100 hp Continental O-200 engine, the Lancer easily outflew anything powered by the same engine and generated intense interest at Oshkosh '85.
 However, a naming conflict forced the design to be re-christened, finally going on sale in 1985 as the Lancair 200.